CWei88/Python/CAP Calculator/README.md

 SU Calculator now able to use with different credits across modules.</br>

 <h3> Version 0.9.0 </h3>
-- Added a new page to the SU Calculator
+Added a new page to the SU Calculator. </br>
-- SU Calculator now gives basic functionality of SUing subjects with same credits.
+SU Calculator now gives basic functionality of SUing subjects with same credits.</br>
-- SU Calculator may not work for different credits across modules.
+SU Calculator may not work for different credits across modules.</br>

 <h3> Version 0.8.0 </h3>
-- Edited errors so that they are more informative.
-- Added basic functionality for a SU Calculator.
+Edited errors so that they are more informative.</br> Added basic functionality for a SU Calculator.</br>
-- Some errors now appear on the main Semester page instead when hitting the Calculate button.
+Some errors now appear on the main Semester page instead when hitting the Calculate button.</br>
-- Remove duplicate CAP when editing Semester results.
+Remove duplicate CAP when editing Semester results.</br>
-- Added a Changelog.
+Added a Changelog.</br>